Name: Joseph Pettet

 The Pettets lived in Morgan, Muskingum and Perry counties Ohio in

-survive from an earlier date.
-It is certain, however, that an Elias Pettit
+earlier dates.
+It's certain, however, that an Elias Pettit died and left a

-died and left a will in Westmoreland county PA in 1789.
-It names sons George
+will in Westmoreland county PA in 1789.
+It names sons George Hughes, Thomas

-and has turned 21 years old, sells the land, by consent of his co-heirs, to
+land, by consent of his co-heirs, to Henry Kerns.
+Elijah's heirs are listed

-Henry Kerns.
-Elijah's heirs are listed in the deed as Thomas and Lea Fate
+in the deed as Thomas and Lea Fate (his widow and her second husband), Ann

-married) and Hugh and Elizabeth Kelly [sic, should be Riley], all of
+[sic, should be Riley], all of Washington County.
+(Elijah's daughter,

-previous year in Fairfield County, Ohio.)
+Elizabeth, married Hugh Riley the previous year in Fairfield County,

-George Hughes):
+George Hughes:

 Elias Pettit (-1789)